Apple, Samsung spar in court, ruling to come

 Some analysts say Apple's willingness to license patents to Taiwan's HTC could convince Koh it does not need the injunction, as the two companies could arrive at a licensing deal.

-Apple is also attempting to add more than $500 million to the $1 billion judgment because the jury found Samsung willfully infringed on its patents.
-A Samsung lawyer argued against willful damages and said the base amount for calculating any potential willful damages should be just $10 million.
+Apple is also attempting to add more than $500 million to the $1 billion judgment because the jury found Samsung wilfully infringed on its patents.
+A Samsung lawyer argued against wilful damages and said the base amount for calculating any potential wilful damages should be just $10 million.

 Samsung wants the verdict overturned, saying the jury foreman did not disclose that he was once in litigation with Seagate Technology, a company that Samsung has invested in.